 I’m a writer and social media specialist, returning to Canada after living in Seoul for three years.
 I have been developing “A Blog Abroad”, a growing website about life and pop culture in Korea, as well as K-Soul Magazine, an English language website aimed at promoting Korean pop culture to a booming international audience.

-As the marketing coordinator for the River and Wilder Show, I am responsible for communications with companies and influencers, and I reach out to potential collaboration partners.
-I also provide insight into social media platforms, and assist with reaching out to viewers.
+As the marketing coordinator for the River and Wilder Show, I was responsible for communications with companies and influencers, and I reach out to potential collaboration partners.
+I also provided insight into social media platforms, and assist with reaching out to viewers.

 As the social media assistant, I coordinated all social media related responsibilities for Wildlands League, chapter of Canadian Parks and Wilderness Society, for organization of 3rd annual Paddle the Rouge event.
 I managed the Facebook and Twitter accounts, as well as event page and event Twitter, Facebook and Instagram accounts, and encouraged discussion and usage of hashtag #PaddletheRouge which trended nationally for part of the afternoon during the event.
 As well, I created graphics for social media promotions and provided live coverage throughout the event, which contributed to overall success of the event honoured by the presence of Prime Minister Justin Trudeau.